Therapy

 “Polarization” in Internal Family Systems

 Polarization is like an inner battle.
-A difficult psychedelic experience might occur because of this inner tension: One part wants to surrender, another part is terrified to do so.
+A difficult psychedelic experience might occur because of this inner tension: one part wants to surrender, another part is terrified to do so.
 One part says to take a second dose, another part cautions against it.
 One part wants to lay down under a blanket, another wants to stand up, stretch, and go outside.
-Such conundrums can be viewed through Internal Family Systems as polarized parts playing a psychic tug-of-war.
+Such conundrums can be viewed through IFS as polarized parts playing a psychic tug-of-war.

 This can get exhausting.
 And usually, there is a much deeper process going on beneath.
 The IFS therapist’s job is to tend to the parts that arise with compassion, to witness them, help them unburden, and reconnect them to the energy of the Self.